 Learn more about genital herpes.
 En Español.

 Human papillomavirus (HPV) is the most common STD.
 There are more than 40 HPV types that can infect the genital areas of males and females.
-These HPV types can also infect the mouth and throat (3).
+These HPV types can also infect the mouth and throat.

 Low-risk types of HPV cause genital warts, the most recognizable sign of genital HPV infection.
 Other high-risk types of HPV cause cervical cancer and other genital cancers.

 Most people with HPV do not develop symptoms or health problems.
-In 90 percent of cases, the body's immune system clears the HPV infection naturally within 2 years (3).
+In most cases, HPV goes away on its own and does not cause any health problems.

 HPV is passed on through genital contact, most often during vaginal and anal sex.
 HPV may also be passed on during oral sex and genital-to-genital contact.
 HPV can be passed on between straight and same-sex partners—even when the infected partner has no signs or symptoms.